camRight/orm_burger/README.md

 # orm_burger

-This burger web application seeks to create a database that updates from the client-side to our server-side database.
+This burger web application seeks to create a database that updates from the client-side `/public/` to our server-side database.
+Passing data from the controller

 ## Technologies